lekha2000/Stramark_Training/Basics JQuery/Food Ordering App/README.md

         iii.
 Else Wrong Credentials error will be displayed iv.
 If Entered Mobile No and Address Are not matched it passes a message saying Not a registered user.
         v.
 After Corrrectly Logging in It Enters to Home Page of Food App where all Food Items will be displayed.

+## Home Page
+    1. This page displayes all varieties of Food item available in this application.
+    2. On Clicking Add Button we can add Item to cart
+    3. After Clicking Add Button Message Pops up saying item added Successfully